What has changed with septic tank legislation?

 How do I comply with 2020 septic tank regulations?

-There are two ways in which you can comply with 2020 septic tank regulations:
+There are two ways in which you can comply with the latest septic tank regulations:

 Replace your septic tank